 - Get someone to help you put your child in the carrier until you get used to doing it on your own.
 Some people find it helps to practise with a doll or teddy before putting the baby in.

 - Wear shoes that are easy to walk in, and look out for uneven surfaces so you don’t trip.

-- Avoid using carriers in hot weather, because your body heat and the carrier will increase your baby’s temperature.
+- Avoid using carriers in hot weather, because your body heat and the carrier will increase your child’s temperature.

-- Hold on to something stable – like a pole – if you bend down or lean forward while wearing the sling, carrier or backpack.
+- Hold on to something stable – like a pole – if you bend down while wearing the sling, carrier or backpack.

-- If you’re cooking, don’t carry your baby in a front-wearing carrier or sling because of the risk of burning your baby.
+- If you’re cooking, don’t carry your child in a front-wearing carrier or sling because of the risk of burning your child.

-- Avoid holding hot food and drinks, running after other children and doing anything else that could be dangerous.
+- Never hold hot food and drinks, run after other children and do anything else that could be dangerous.

 Baby slings: avoiding suffocation risks